timlabs/uscode/United States Code/TITLE 50-WAR AND NATIONAL DEFENSE/CHAPTER 45-MISCELLANEOUS INTELLIGENCE COMMUNITY AUTHORITIES/SUBCHAPTER II-PERSONNEL AND ADMINISTRATIVE AUTHORITIES.md

     * (B) Members of the Armed Forces attending the University will be eligible to receive credit for Phase I joint professional military education.

-    * (C) The Secretary of Education has informed the Director of National Intelligence that the Secretary has recommended approval of the degrees to be conferred pursuant to subsection (e)(2) or will provide such recommended approval as of the date on which the University is transferred under subsection (a).
+    * (C) The Secretary of Education has informed the Director of National Intelligence that the Secretary has recommended approval of the degrees to be conferred pursuant to section 3227a(b) of this title or will provide such recommended approval as of the date on which the University is transferred under subsection (a).

     * (D) The Director of National Intelligence, in collaboration with the Secretary of Defense, has established an appropriate governance model for the University.